 Type 1 Diabetes

 As mentioned previously, Type 1 diabetes occurs due to there being no insulin inside your body.
-This is because the body’s immune system has attacked and destroyed the vital cells that produces the insulin.
-The cause of Type 1 diabetes is currently unknown, however it has been discovered that it is not caused by your lifestyle choices.
+This is because the body's immune system has attacked and destroyed the vital cells that produce insulin.
+The cause of Type 1 diabetes is currently unknown; however, it has been discovered that it is not caused by your lifestyle choices.

 Other names for this condition include Juvenile Diabetes and Early-Onset Diabetes due to the fact that it is more common in people under the age of 40 and usually affects people during their teenage years.

 - Weight loss - Your body will begin to break down its own fat and muscle, causing you to lose a lot of body weight.

 - Dehydration - A reaction to symptom number one, your bloodstream can become acidic causing you to feel extremely thirsty and dehydrated.